tenable/runterrascan.io/content/en/docs/Integrations/cicd.md

 ---
-title: "Integrate Terrascan with CI/CD"
+title: "Integrate Terrascan with GitHub and GitLab"
-linkTitle: "Integrate Terrascan with CI/CD"
+linkTitle: "Integrate Terrascan with GitHub and GitLab"
 weight: 40
 description: >
-      Terrascan can be integrated into CI/CD pipelines to enforce security best practices as codified in the OPA rego policies included as part of Terrascan or any custom policies.
-This section contains examples on how to configure Terrascan in popular CI/CD tooling.
+      Terrascan can be integrated into popular source code repositories
 ---